Your basket is currently empty!

 Cholesterol, found abundantly in foods containing saturated fat, has been demonised as a harmful substance.

 It appears then that we’ve been barking up the wrong tree instead of limiting the intake of natural, nutrient-dense foods rich in saturated fats due to unfounded fears of rising blood cholesterol levels.
-We should be scrutinising the omnipresence of seed oils in our supply.
+We should be scrutinising the omnipresence of seed oils in our food supply.

 In light of these facts, one might wonder whether other widely held nutritional beliefs stand up to scrutiny – such as the accepted wisdom regarding omega-6 and omega-3 ratios.